 Jockeys who suffer an injury at a racecourse on a raceday will be seen by the RMO (Racecourse Medical Officer) on duty who will register details of the injury.
 The following steps should then occur if the jockey needs to be transferred to hospital:

-- The RMO will call the IJF Almoner for that racecourse.
-A representative of the racecourse will also call the PJA and the jockey’s Next of Kin to inform them of transfer to hospital.
+- The RMO or representative of the racecourse will call the BHA Chief Medical Adviser, the IJF, the PJA and the jockey’s Next of Kin to inform them of transfer to hospital.

-- The IJF almoner will contact the jockey or person accompanying the jockey via call or text within an hour of receiving the call from the Racecourse or as soon as practicable otherwise.
-The PJA will also text or call the jockey.
+- The IJF will contact the jockey or person accompanying the jockey via call or text as soon as possible after receiving the call from the Racecourse and provide appropriate support.

-- All Jockeys likely to be in hospital for more than two nights should be offered a visit by representative of the PJA or IJF.
+- All Jockeys likely to be in hospital for more than one night should be offered a visit by the IJF.

 Filming of Falls for Jockeys Transferred to Hospital